thedancollins/veracity-documentation/sections/datafabric/tutorials/quick-start.md

             //If there is no container, you should retry retrieve the containers, and check again

-### Create a key for your self
+### Create a key for yourself

 After your container is created, it's time to give yourself access to the container.

 Replace the {resourceId} with container id from last step

-To see what each attribute of a key template is, read more here
+To see what each attribute of a key template is, read more here (missing link?)

-This will create a "AccessSharingId" the id will later be used to fetch the SAS token.
+This will create a "AccessSharingId" the Id will later be used to fetch the SAS token.

     var client = new DataFabricClient();